opnfv/apex/docs/installation-instructions/architecture.rst

 The undercloud is the all-in-one installation of OpenStack that includes baremetal provisioning.
-RDO Manager's deployment of the undercloud is call Instack.
-Instack will be deployed as a virtual machine on a jumphost.
+RDO Manager's deployment of the undercloud is call Undercloud.
+Undercloud will be deployed as a virtual machine on a jumphost.
 This VM is pre-built and distributed as part of the Apex RPM.

 The overcloud is OPNFV.
-Configuration will be passed into Instack and Instack will use OpenStack's orchestration component call Heat to execute a deployment will provision the target nodes to become OPNFV.
+Configuration will be passed into Undercloud and Undercloud will use OpenStack's orchestration component call Heat to execute a deployment will provision the target nodes to become OPNFV.